uwu/sheltupdate/README.md

  - `spotify_embed_volume` - adds a volume slider to Spotify embeds
  - `yt_ad_block` - removes ads in embeds and in the Watch Together activity
  - `yt_embed_fix` - makes more videos viewable from within Discord (like UMG blocked ones)
- - `windows_native_titlebar` - replaces Discord's custom titlebar with Windows' native one
+ - `native_titlebar` - replaces Discord's custom titlebar with Windows' native one

 # Deploying
 1. Install SheltUpdate's dependencies with `npm install`